 Chiara Sgarbossa - Research Director email@example.com

-The Observatory for Digital Innovation in Healthcare, now in its 11th year, was established with the objective of analysing and promoting the role of digital technology as a means for improving and advancing processes relating to healthcare in Italy.
-The Observatory intends to be a permanent point of reference for decision-makers - in particular general managers, information system directors and other key officials in healthcare, as well as the players and institutions that operate in the healthcare sector - so that they can exploit the potential of these innovative technologies.
+The Observatory for Digital Innovation in Healthcare, now in its 12th year, was established with the objective of analysing and promoting the role of digital technology as a means for improving and advancing processes relating to healthcare.
+The Observatory intends to be a permanent point of reference for decision-makers - in particular Chief Information Officers, healthcare professionals and all other players and Institutions operating in the healthcare sector - so that they can exploit the potential of these innovative technologies.

-- Field research involving key people in Italian medical structures, regional government managers and companies under public authority control, general practitioners and the public.
+- Field research involving key people in Italian medical structures, regional government managers and companies under public authority control, general practitioners and specialist doctors.

 - One public convention to present the findings of our research, with round table sessions and talks given by the main players from the healthcare sector, with in-depth analyses of real situations of innovation.
 Our “Award for Digital Innovation in Healthcare” is presented at this convention.